PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

     2. ***Assessment criteria***, ***sample work***, ***past papers***: check and update as needed.
 If these weren't set up in the previous year, see the 'Set up new site' tab for details.
     3. **Assessment tasks & submission points**:

-        - check that all formative and summative assessment instructions, quizzes and asubmission points (as listed on the Module Catalogue) are up to date and included in this section.
+        - check that all formative and summative assessment instructions, quizzes and submission points (as listed on the Module Catalogue) are up to date and included in this section.
         - move any assessment information previously added to a different area into this section.
 For students to also access an assessment item from a particular week's materials, use a [Course Link](../ultra/course-links.md) in the weekly section.
         - if instructions and quizzes/submission points are included as separate items, label these clearly.
         - your departmental assessment administrators may set up submission points for you - see your departmental information.